MirisWisdom/OpenSauce/BlamLib/Readme.Namespaces.txt

 	this old junk but as with most new stuff I've moved onto using .NET 4.0 only...and I wanted BlamLib to be usable with VS2008 and .NET 2.0 as I know not all people have or can get some of the newer flashy Visual Studios.
 	There's also a somewhat nifty Xml stream reader I prototyped in here.
 This one only supports reading but that should satisfy most BlamLib usages.
-The final version supported more xml streaming features and not mention writing.
+The final version supported more xml streaming features and not to mention writing.
 I really do wish I had the time to do the 3rd or 4th rewrite of this library.
 Then it could probably even support future Bungie games too

 Managers
 	If something can be managed, it probably has a definition or an interface declaration here.
 GameManager.cs could probably be removed from BlamLib as it's not used by any code last